 These symptoms explained:

-Axillary Web Syndrome or cording as it is more commonly known, is a side effect of breast or axillary surgery.
+Axillary Web Syndrome or cording as it is more commonly known, can be a side effect of breast or axillary surgery.

-- Up to 72% of people undergoing axillary surgery and over 20% of those undergoing breast surgery are affected by cording
+- Up to 72% of people undergoing axillary surgery (ALND) and approximately 20% of those undergoing breast surgery (SLNB) can be affected by cording.
+Most patients with Breast Cancer will require one of these surgeries.

-- It is caused by inflammation and eventually hardening of nearby bundles of blood vessels, lymph vessels and nerve. .
+- Hypothesised to be caused by inflammation, thickening and eventual hardening of nearby bundles of blood and lymph vessels or scar tissue tightness in the surrounding area.

-- Following surgery, you will have scar tissue that can feel tight, hard and lumpy.
+- Following surgery and/or radiotherapy, you may have scar tissue that can feel tight, hard and lumpy.
+This can be around your surgical scar site but also throughout the entire region affected by surgery or radiotherapy.

 Reduced range of movement

-- With all the trauma to the breast, back and shoulder regions you may experience a decrease in your range of movement in these areas due to soft tissue tightness.
+- With the surgical and/or radiation trauma to the breast, tummy, back and/or shoulder regions you may experience a decrease in your range of movement in these areas due to soft tissue tightness.

 Radiotherapy tissue tightness